P314159i/Android-Apps/README.md

 ### Clock in/out for Codam!

+# Are you getting scholarship from Codam?
+Do you carry the burden of manually⌚ calculating your hours ever darn week?

+## your solution is here!

-This simple android app can clock you in and out, count the hours daily and sum them up weekly.
+⌛  This simple android app can clock you in and out, count the hours daily and sum them up weekly.

-It makes sure you have fulfilled your 25hours/week commitment to Codam, if you have scholarship.
+⌛  It makes sure you have fulfilled your commitment to Codam.

-You can take a smoke break by pressing the button 'Break' to pause the counting of time without clocking out.
+  ⏰  You can take a smoke break by pressing the button 'Break' to pause the counting of time without clocking out.

-If you clocked-out accidentally, you can clock-in again, and the calculation for the day will resume.
+  ⏰ If you clocked-out accidentally, you can clock-in again, and the calculation for the day will resume.

-At the end of the week, the app will automatically reset, or you can manually reset it.
+  ⏰ At the end of the week, the app will automatically reset, or you can manually reset it.

-The app is still developing so come back for updates!
+#WIP: The app is still developing so come back for updates!